IOIA Onsite Training Schedule

 Each inspection scope (crop and livestock) of the training will be limited to 10 applicants.
 The Field Training will include varied inspection operations: hay, grains, fruit or vegetables (for Crop), and beef or dairy cattle, swine, or sheep (for Livestock).

 Please see the Course Information for full details.

 September 25 - 28

 IOIA and JOIA will cosponsor a 4-day Basic Organic Farm Inspection Training using JAS Standards as a reference.
 The course will be held at Waseda Houshien, Tokyo, Japan, September 25-28, 2018.
 The training language will be Japanese.
 Please contact JOIA for more information about this training.
 E-Mail: email@example.com

-IOIA will cosponsor a Crop Inspection and a Processing Inspection Training at Mount Olivet Conference & Retreat Center, Farmington, MN.
+IOIA will sponsor a Crop Inspection Training and a Processing Inspection Training at Mount Olivet Conference & Retreat Center, Farmington, Minnesota.
 Each course includes 4 days of instruction including a field trip to a certified organic operation, plus ½ day for testing.
-Lead Trainers for the courses will be Margaret Scoles for the Crop and Garry Lean for Processing.
-Assistant Trainers will be Nate Powell Palm for Crop and Corrine Kolm for Processing.
+A minimum of 12 participants is required for each course or it will be cancelled.